hirrolot/metalang99/README.md

 To solve the problem, I have implemented Metalang99 -- a functional programming language executing on any standard-confirming preprocessor.
 Unlike other metaprogramming libraries, Metalang99 features:

- - **General recursion.** It means that recursive calls are expressed in the same syntax as usual calls so typically you will not find yourself in a sutiation where some macro accidentally gets [blueprinted] for some mysterious reason.
+ - **General recursion.** Recursive calls are expressed in the same syntax as usual calls so typically you will not find yourself in a sutiation where some macro accidentally gets [blueprinted] for some mysterious reason.
 In particular, [Boost/Preprocessor] just copy-pastes necessary levels for all recursive functions and forces to either keep track of recursion depth or rely on built-in deduction; Metalang99 is free from such drawbacks.

  - **Partial application.** Besides easier use of higher-order metafunctions, partial application helps to capture an environment for a macro, thus avoiding the need in auxiliary parameters.

  - **Debugging and error reporting.** You can conveniently debug your macros with `M_abort` and report fatal errors with `M_fatal`.
 The interpreter will immediately finish its work and do the trick.

 [Boost/Preprocessor]: http://boost.org/libs/preprocessor